HyrumDickinson/solar-panel-protection-system/README.md

 ## Languages

-- `main` : Python 3
+- `main` : Python 2
 - `python-3-version` : Python 3
-- `python-2-version` : Python 2
 - `original` : Python 2

 All README and WRITEME files are written in Markdown.

 ## Dependencies

-Create a new anaconda python 2 environment and install the following packages in the listed order:
+Create a new anaconda python 2 environment and install the following packages in order:
 - pillow
 - matplotlib